zinebw/TweetsApp/README.md

 ------ ------   TweetsApp  ------  ------

-This is a CRUD application using java and couchDB to manipulate Tweets.
+This is a CRUD application using Spark, Java and CouchDB to manipulate Tweets.
 The operations supported by the application are the:
 - insertion
 - update